phaubertin/jinue/doc/syscalls/start-thread.md

-# CREATE_THREAD - Create a Thread
+# START_THREAD - Start a Thread

 ## Description

-Create a new thread in a target process.
+Set the entry point and stack address on a non-running thread and allow it to start running.

 ## Arguments

-Function number (`arg0`) is 4.
+Function number (`arg0`) is 20.

-The descriptor number to bind to the new thread is set in `arg1`.
+The descriptor number for the target thread is set in `arg1`.
+This descriptor must have the necessary permissions (JINUE_PERM_START).

-The descriptor number for the target process is set in `arg2`.
-This descriptor must have the necessary permissions to create a thread in the target process (JINUE_PERM_CREATE_THREAD) and to bind a descriptor in the target process (JINUE_PERM_OPEN).
+The address where code execution will start is set in `arg2` and the value of the initial stack pointer is set in `arg3`.

 ```
     +----------------------------------------------------------------+
-    |                         function = 4                           |  arg0
+    |                         function = 20                          |  arg0
     +----------------------------------------------------------------+
     31                                                               0